Translate

 Every "Hollywood Swinging" cheer/hand clap rhyme doesn't include the "don't take no jive" phrase.
 For example, the earliest example that I found (a cheer from 1976: Washington D.C.) on the Old Mother Hippletoe:Rural And Urban Children' Songs vinyl record.

 The entire "Hollywood Swinging" cheer/hand clap rhyme is about a girl boasting about how "bad" (meaning good) she is.
-Using stock rhyming lines that are memorized or improvised, each soloist brags about herself.
-The "don't take no jive" phrase should be understood in that context.

-The soloist is declaring that she should be respected and shouldn't have to deal with weak, insincere, corny, or foolish talk from others.
-Although some definitions sites don't agree, I think that in the context of these children's cheers, "jive" may also refer to insults or taunts, i.e. "trash talk" ("talking smack").
-If so, the soloist is saying that she (also) doesn't want to waste her time dealing with that kind of jive talk.
+In the context of these children's cheers, I believe that "jive" may also refer to insults or taunts, i.e. "trash talk" ("talking smack").
+The soloist is saying that she doesn't want to waste her time dealing with that kind of talk because it is "jive" (nonsense, meaningless, fake).

-The line "'Cause mighty [insert girl's name] don't take no jive" is therefore both a boast and a threat, i.e. There will be consequences if a person tries "jiving" her.
+The line "'Cause mighty [insert girl's name] don't take no jive"] is therefore both a boast and a threat, i.e. There will be consequences if a person tries "jiving" her.

 -snip-